gpap-gpap/SymbolicAnisotropy/README.md

 ## Features

-- Elastic tensors of arbitrary symmetry:
+- :rocket: Elastic tensors of arbitrary symmetry:
 `saCreateElasticityTensor[c  , "Symmetry" -> sym]` where `c` is the tensor label and `sym` is the symmetry of the tensor.
 The following symmetries are supported:
   - Triclinic: